volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 `url` - (Required) When asked for this secret, caller will get Secret bytes after Base64 decoding. (`String`).

-### Secret Info Oneof Vault Secret Info

-Vault Secret is used for the secrets managed by Hashicorp Vault.

-`key` - (Optional) If not provided entire secret will be returned. (`String`).

-`location` - (Required) Path to secret in Vault. (`String`).

-`provider` - (Required) Name of the Secret Management Access object that contains information about the backend Vault. (`String`).

-`secret_encoding` - (Optional) This field defines the encoding type of the secret BEFORE the secret is put into Hashicorp Vault. (`String`).

-`version` - (Optional) If not provided latest version will be returned. (`Int`).

-### Secret Info Oneof Wingman Secret Info

-Secret is given as bootstrap secret in F5XC Security Sidecar.

-`name` - (Required) Name of the secret. (`String`).

-### Signing Cert Choice Custom Certificate

-Certificates for generating intermediate certificate for TLS interception..

-`certificate_url` - (Required) Certificate or certificate chain in PEM format including the PEM headers. (`String`).

-`description` - (Optional) Description for the certificate (`String`).

-###### One of the arguments from this list "custom_hash_algorithms, disable_ocsp_stapling, use_system_defaults" can be set

-`custom_hash_algorithms` - (Optional) Use hash algorithms in the custom order.
-F5XC will try to fetch ocsp response from the CA in the given order.
-Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..
-See [Ocsp Stapling Choice Custom Hash Algorithms ](#ocsp-stapling-choice-custom-hash-algorithms) below for details.

-`disable_ocsp_stapling` - (Optional) This is the default behavior if no choice is selected..
-See [Ocsp Stapling Choice Disable Ocsp Stapling ](#ocsp-stapling-choice-disable-ocsp-stapling) below for details.

-`use_system_defaults` - (Optional) F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..
-See [Ocsp Stapling Choice Use System Defaults ](#ocsp-stapling-choice-use-system-defaults) below for details.

-`private_key` - (Required) TLS Private Key data in unencrypted PEM format including the PEM headers.
-The data may be optionally secured using BlindFold.
-TLS key has to match the accompanying certificate..
-See [Custom Certificate Private Key ](#custom-certificate-private-key) below for details.

-### Signing Cert Choice Volterra Certificate

-F5XC certificates for generating intermediate certificate for TLS interception..

 ### Site Mesh Group Choice Sm Connection Public Ip

 which are part of the site mesh group.